 Guinness World Records is running a poster competition with the winner getting the chance to spend a day working at their headquarters.
 And following in the footsteps (literally) of British Science Week’s two previous virtual races – Run the Solar System and Run to the Deep – there’s a new race for 2019 called Run with the Ancestors.
 It’s an immersive running experience that anyone can join in using the free app – or if you’re based in London, there are 5k and 10k races taking place on 16 March.
-For the latest insight on what’s going on near you, visit the website or follow the hashtag #BSW19.

 Find a science festival near you

 Wherever you live in the UK, it’s more than likely there’s a science festival taking place somewhere near you this year… Hundreds of free events take place up and down the country – here are some highlights from a small sample of those coming up.

 The Northern Ireland Science Festival (14 to 24 February) includes the popular Great QR Hunt, rocket launch workshops and talks on topics such as AI and the science of attraction.
 The ever-popular Cambridge Science Festival takes place the following month (11 to 24 March) – programme launching soon.
 While in June, the Glasgow Science Festival is back (6 to 16 June) with a programme of events based on the legacy of James Watt’s steam engine development in the city.